 Jennifer Wolak – University of Colorado at Boulder

-Jennifer Wolak is an associate professor of political science at the University of Colorado at Boulder.
-Her research interests include public opinion, political psychology, and state politics.
+Jennifer Wolak is an Associate Professor at the University of Colorado at Boulder.
+Her research interests include state politics, political psychology, and public opinion.

 Chuck is a long time writer on global urbanism and an attorney in Seattle, where he focuses on land use and environmental law.
 His work focuses on the use of sustainable development techniques and innovative land use regulatory tools on behalf of both the private and public sectors.
 Chuck is also an Affiliate Associate Professor in the College of Built Environments at the University of Washington and serves on the Board of Directors of Futurewiseand Great City, the Management Committee of the Urban Land Institute‘s Northwest District Council, and has served as Chair of both the American Planning Association‘s Planning and Law Division and the Washington State Bar Association’s Environmental and Land Use Law Section.
 Chuck is an avid traveller, photographer and writer, and contributes regularly on urban development topics for several publications, including: The Atlantic Cities, The Atlantic, The Huffington Post, Grist, seattlepi.com, and Crosscut.com.
 He blogs at myurbanist.com and his latest book is Urbanism Without Effort.

 Scott E. Wolfe – University of South Carolina